-Sending documents to the U.S. Embassy in Madagascar
+Sending documents to the U.S. Embassy Freetown

-If you need to send us any documents, please follow the instructions provided by the consular officer after your visa interview.
-Please do not send any original documents to us; only send photocopies via courier or mail.
-You may bring original documents (plus a photocopy for the embassy's files) to your visa interview.
+If you need to send us any documents, please DO NOT mail them to us directly.
+Instead, visit ais.usvisa-info.com and ask for information on courier services.
+Please do not mail any original documents to us.
+You may drop off your original documents one week prior to your interview (accepted Mondays-Thursdays at 3:00 p.m.) or you can bring your original documents (plus a photocopy for the Embassy's files) to your visa interview.